Algebraic traversable wormholes: Algebraic traversable wormholes

 where $f$ and $g$ are the appropriate smearing functions.
 For a more general function $h$ depending on $x$ and $y$, one can also write $L_{N} = \sigma_{t_{N}}(L_{0})$, where

 Ultimately, what we are interested in is the large N limit.
-In this limit, double commutant of $\mathcal{M}$ will be a von Neumann algebra so does the double commutant of $\mathcal{N}$ \cite{Leutheusser:2022bgi,Leutheusser:2021frk} (with some abuse of notation we will again call these algebras $\mathcal{M}$ and $\mathcal{N}$ respectively).
-In fact, in the extreme large $N$ limit or $\frac{p_{+}}{M} \rightarrow 0$ limit, these two will form half side modular inclusions since modular transformations for positive modular parameter will not take us out of $\mathcal{N}\subset \mathcal{M}$.
-That is, the `large $N$ limit of $\ket{TFD}$' will be a common cyclic and separating state for $\mathcal{N}$ \footnote{This statement, in particular concerning the `large $N$ limit of $\ket{TFD}$' being cyclic to $\mathcal{N}$, is not rigorously proven rather it is more of an assumption that was considered in \cite{Leutheusser:2022bgi}, and we will also assume it to be the true here.} and $\mathcal{M}$ which act on a common GNS Hilbert space $\mathcal{H}$ and (see fig. \ref{fig.hsmi})
+In this limit, the double commutant\footnote{The double commutant is taken within $\mathcal{B(H_{\text{trav}})}$, check section \ref{hilbert}.} of $\mathcal{M}$ will be a von Neumann algebra so does the double commutant of $\mathcal{N}$ \cite{Leutheusser:2022bgi,Leutheusser:2021frk} (with some abuse of notation we will again call these algebras $\mathcal{M}$ and $\mathcal{N}$ respectively).
+In fact, in the extreme large $N$ limit or $\frac{p_{+}}{M} \rightarrow 0$ limit, we expect these two to form half sided modular inclusions.
+The modular operator introduced above \eqref{mod} will be the modular operator for the algebra $\mathcal{M}$ and modular transformations for positive modular parameter will not take operators out of $\mathcal{N}\subset \mathcal{M}$.
+In addition, since $\mathcal{M}$ is the usual algebra of single trace operators discussed in \cite{Leutheusser:2022bgi,Leutheusser:2021frk}, it is clear that the `large $N$ limit of $\ket{TFD}$' will be a cyclic and separating state for it.
+For the algebra $\mathcal{N}$, however, a rigorous proof that the state is cyclic and separating is absent at the moment.
+We rather take this condition an assumption, similar to the assumption taken for the semi-infinite time band sub-algebra considered by \cite{Leutheusser:2022bgi}, as they construct a timelike evolution operator into the interior of the eternal black hole.
+Therefore we have a state which is cyclic and separating for both $\mathcal{N}$ and $\mathcal{M}$, which act on a common GNS Hilbert space $\mathcal{H}$ and (see fig. \ref{fig.hsmi})

 Therefore according to Brochers et. al. \cite{Borchers:1991xk,Wiesbrock:1992mg,Borchers:2000pv}, there exists a one parameter unitary group $U(a)$, $a \in \mathbf{R}$, with generator $P = \frac{1}{2\pi}(\text{log } \Delta_{\mathcal{N}} - \text{log } \Delta ) \geq 0$ \footnote{By this statement we mean that for any two vectors in the Hilbert space, the matrix element of $P$ is positive.
 This is so since $\mathcal{N} \subset \mathcal{M}$ and therefore, $\Delta_{\mathcal{N}} \geq \Delta$, similarly $f(\Delta_{\mathcal{N}})\geq f(\Delta)$ for a monotone function $f$, such as the log function.}, where $\Delta_{\mathcal{N}}$ is the modular operator of $\mathcal{N}$ and,